dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 {
   // dm3 protocol version (e.g., 1.0)
   version: string,
-  // used encryption algorithm
+  // used encryption scheme
-  //optional: if not set, the default x25519-chacha20-poly1305 is taken encryption?: string,
+  //optional: if not set, the default x25519-chacha20-poly1305 is taken encryptionScheme?: string,
   // datastruct with delivery info
   deliveryInformation: DeliveryInformation,
   // any kind of additional metadata may be added.